inBeat/inbeat-website/content/top-influencers/tiktok/travel/portugal/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Portugal In 2022
+title: Top 10 Travel TikTok Influencers In Portugal In 2023
 description: >-
-  Find top travel TikTok influencers in Portugal in 2022.
-Most popular hashtags: #portugal #fyp #travel #foryou.
+  Find top travel TikTok influencers in Portugal in 2023.
+Most popular hashtags: #travel #fyp #foryou #portugal.
 platform: TikTok
-hits: 20
+hits: 21
-text_top: Discover the most popular TikTok accounts on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: inBeat aggregates 20 TikTok influencers like this in Portugal for you to contact.
+text_bottom: Our database has 21 TikTok influencers like this in Portugal for you to collaborate.
 profiles:
   - username: "crank_lauren"
     fullname: >-